ruthv1k/ingen/README.md

-# simple-task-planner
+# Ingen
-A simple task planner to manage your time efficiently
+Ingen is a collection of productivity tools to enhance and focus on your day-to-day tasks